mlasitsa/express-locallibrary-tutorial/README.md

 User Interface: Offers a clean and responsive interface for straightforward interaction with the application's features.

 ## Technologies Used:
-JavaScript, Node.js, Express.js, MongoDB Atlas, CSS, PUG Additional Tools: Mongoose for MongoDB object modeling.
+JavaScript, Node.js, Express.js, MongoDB Atlas, CSS, PUG.

+Additional Tools: Mongoose for MongoDB object modeling.

 ## Setup and Installation: